 Samsung is also dedicated to reimagining what the TV looks like and how it fits into our lives.
 From The Frame, an artwork-inspired TV that hangs on the wall, to The Sero, a TV that rotates to display mobile content vertically, Samsung's Lifestyle TV collection delivers some of the most unique TVs on the market.

-Samsung TVs also have their quirks, like opting for the Samsung-led HDR10+ format instead of the more popular Dolby Vision HDR format, or defaulting to the proprietary Bixby voice assistant instead of the superior Google Assistant or Amazon Alexa.
+Samsung TVs also have their quirks, like opting for the Samsung-led HDR10+ format instead of the more popular Dolby Vision HDR format, but these are minor issues compared to the quality Samsung offers.

 Sony: Premium quality at premium prices

 In the TV world, Sony is the equivalent of old money – they've been making high-end TVs since the late ’60s, and that experience shows in the highly polished Bravia TVs they sell, and the excellent performance those TVs provide.

 Sony also delivers some of the best sound you'll get on any TV, thanks to technologies like Acoustic Surface Audio+, which uses the glass of an OLED TV panel to create dialogue and sound effects, making for incredible realism.

 Sony TVs use Android TV and Google TV software to meet all of your smart TV needs.
 The Google app ecosystem is enormous, and the Android platform offers deeper smart home integration and better voice interaction than any other Smart TV software.

 Pretty much the only problem we have with Sony's superb TVs is the price, which consistently runs more premium than the competition.